tcsvn/pyadlml/docs/user_guide.rst

 to the last the data is divided into timeslices with the same length.
 A timeslices binary vector entry is assigned either the last known device state or the current device state of an event that falls into that timeslice.
-If multiple events of the same device fall into the same timeslice the most prominent state is assumed and setting the succeeding timeslice to the last known state.
+If multiple events of the same device fall into the same timeslice the most prominent state is assumed and the succeeding timeslice is set to the last known state.

 For every representations *raw*, *changepoint* and *lastfired* the discretization via timeslices is supported.
 You do this by passing the parameter ``t_res='freq'`` to the DiscreteEncoder where ``t_res`` is a string